Agaricus moelleri: Similar species

 A similar species occurring in North America, Agaricus praeclaresquamosus A.E.
-Freeman 1979, has several variants, some of which are larger.
+Freeman 1979 (flat-top agaricus) can grow up to 25 cm wide; it is a possible synonym.

 The rare Agaricus phaeolepidotus also has the iodoform, or ink smell, but has browner cap scales, and stains yellow less readily.

 Distribution and habitat

-Agaricus moelleri is found in the temperate zones of the northern hemisphere.
-North America, Asia Britain, and Europe, growing in mixed forests and woods.
+Agaricus moelleri is found in the temperate zones of the Northern Hemisphere, including parts of North America, Europe (including Britain), and Asia.
+It grows in mixed forests and woods.
 It is widespread, but can be locally rare, and favors rich alkaline woodland, or parkland.

 Toxicity

 In the same fashion as the yellow stainer (Agaricus xanthodermus), Agaricus moelleri can produce gastrointestinal symptoms for some people but not others, when ingested.
 It is considered toxic.